So much data, but where’s the insight?

 - Mine relevant information at scale

-Rather than sift through a large database of information — from social media posts to customer service emails — you can automate the text mining process using topic modelling algorithms.
+Rather than sift through a large database of information — from social media posts to customer service emails — you can automate the text mining process using topic modeling algorithms.
 It’s fast, accurate and scalable, meaning you can evaluate as much data as you want.

 - Real-time analysis

-By combining topic modelling with other types of NLP, such as sentiment analysis, you can close gaps across your touchpoints to get a complete picture of the user experience.
+By combining topic modeling with other types of NLP, such as sentiment analysis, you can close gaps across your touchpoints to get a complete picture of the user experience.
 More importantly, because the whole process is automated, you can turn insight into action whenever, wherever.

 - Consistent understanding of data